rorygibson/manager-readme/README.md

 ## Who am I?

 I live in Doncaster.
-Married to Vicki, a veterinary surgeon.
-2 kids - Alannah (10) and Caitlyn (5).
+I'm married to a veterinary surgeon.
+We have 2 kids - both girls, both small (10 and 5).
 We have 32 pets at last count - this is what happens when you marry a vet.

 I'm originally from a little village called Dollar, near Stirling, in Scotland.